TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/1PreparationPhase.md

 Next, make a draft profile for the vacancy and discuss it with:

 - The department MT.
-They will give feedback on the draft profile and vacancy.
+They will provide feedback on the draft profile and vacancy.
 The department chair will ask the dean for permission.

 - The faculty MT.
-They will give feedback on the draft profile and proposed composition of the selection committee, see also step 1.2 Compose committee.
+They will provide feedback on the draft profile and proposed composition of the selection committee, see also step 1.2 Compose committee.